10 Tips for Mindful Writing and Meditative Journaling

 Take a break and then come back to the project from a subjective point of view instead of an objective one.
 Move away from the facts and analysis and focus more on your interpretations and judgments about a specific subject.

-Discover what FEELS right to write.
+Discover what FEELS right to write when journaling.

 3. Breathe before writing.